 Registration Authorities

 OSG is the Registration Authority (RA) responsible for the verification and issuance of certificates issued under DigiCert’s grid-only arc.
-Indiana State University (the OSG Operator) operates the RA on behalf of the community and is responsible for ensuring OSG’s compliance with this RPS and the CPS.
+Indiana University (the OSG Operator) operates the RA on behalf of the community and is responsible for ensuring OSG’s compliance with this RPS and the CPS.
 OSG is obligated to abide by DigiCert’s CPS and any industry standards that are applicable to OSG’s role in certificate issuance, management, and revocation.

 Subscribers